Ogden Valley Recreation

 Pineview Reservoir

-Expect traffic as conditions become suitable for boating and ice fishing.
+Expect traffic as conditions become suitable for boating.
 Always check signage, as roadside parking is strictly regulated; the sheriff's office patrols the area and issues tickets.
 There is not enough turnaround space for larger boats if parking areas fill.

 Causey Reservoir

-Causey Reservoir, also part of the U.S. Forest Service, is 10 miles east of Huntsville off SR-39.
+Causey Reservoir, also managed by the U.S. Forest Service, is 10 miles east of Huntsville off SR-39.
 Motorized boats are not allowed, but Causey is a popular destination for kayaking, canoeing, and stand-up paddleboarding.

 Fees will be implemented at Causey Reservoir Picnic Area, Skull Crack Trailhead, and Wheatgrass Trailhead beginning June 2026 when improvement projects are complete.
 The work includes two new parking lots to address issues with parking often exceeding capacity on weekends.